The Arts

 Theatre Arts

-The School of Film & Photography offers THTR 122IA Acting for Non-Majors, a foundational class in acting for all majors across the university that fulfills the IA core requirement.
+THTR 122IA Acting for Non-Majors is a foundational class in acting for all majors that fulfills the university art core requirement.
 Upper-division courses in theatre production and stagecraft are also offered to all Film & Photography majors to benefit their creative projects in filmmaking.
-Additionally, the MSU Black Box Theatre provides the home base for Montana Shakespeare in the Parks staff during the academic year and the acting troupe during the summer months.
-For more Information, please contact the School of Film & Photography in the Visual Communications Building (406-994-2484) or visit http://sfp.montana.edu/.
+The MSU Black Box Theatre provides the home base for Montana Shakespeare in the Parks staff during the academic year and the acting troupe during the summer months.

 Visual Arts

 The School of Art is home to the Helen E. Copeland Gallery, the University’s professional fine arts gallery.
 The Copeland Gallery offers a dynamic exhibition schedule that includes exhibitions of student and faculty work, original exhibitions curated by the School of Art, and national touring exhibitions.
 All exhibits in the Copeland Gallery are free and open to the public.
-All MSU students, regardless of major, are also welcome to submit work for exhibition in the annual undergraduate juried art show.
+MSU students, regardless of major, are also welcome to submit work for exhibition in the annual undergraduate juried art show.

 The School of Art is also home to the Waller-Yoblonsky Gallery, located in the Melvin Graduate Art Studios.
 Committed to the encouragement of artistic experimentation in a diverse variety of mediums, the Waller-Yoblonsky Gallery is overseen by the School of Art’s MFA students.